dw-dw-dt/yen-flow-analytics/README.md

 ## Data Updates

-* Update Schedule: The `docs/yen_cot.html` file is updated every Sunday at 0:00.
+* Update Schedule: The `docs/yen_cot.html` file is updated every Sunday at 6:00 (Japan Standard Time).
 * Usage: Download the raw file (`docs/yen_cot.html`) to view it locally as an HTML file.

 ## Data Source and Calculation Method